dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ### Service
 Our service config is nothing special, we have two additional required annotations with our setup.
-1. `cloud.google.com/neg`: in GKE the term `NEG` stands for ["network endpoint group"](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing) if you are fimular with Cloud Load balancers or GCP's version of them, then you know you need to configure some kind of target grouping for the Load Balancer to send traffic to.
+1. `cloud.google.com/neg`: in GKE the term `NEG` stands for ["network endpoint group"](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing) if you are familiar with Cloud Load balancers or GCP's version of them, then you know you need to configure some kind of target grouping for the Load Balancer to send traffic to.
 This annotation creates this for you, targeting your service.
 You can read more about [GKE's "Container-Native Load Balancing"](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing#create_service).
 2. `cloud.google.com/backend-config`: Simply connects our `BackendConfig` (covered next) to our service.

 ```yml